-Sources: US Bureau of Labor Statistics; Emsi 2020.2- QCEW Employees, Non-QCEW Employees, and Self-Employed; US Economic Development Administration; Institute for Strategy and Competitiveness, Harvard Business School; TIP Strategies.
+Sources: US Bureau of Labor Statistics; Emsi 2020.2-QCEW Employees, Non-QCEW Employees, and Self-Employed; US Economic Development Administration; Institute for Strategy and Competitiveness, Harvard Business School; TIP Strategies, Inc.

-Note: The cluster methodology developed at Harvard Business School has been adjusted by TIP Strategies to align with the six-digit NAICS classifications used by Emsi.
+Note: The cluster methodology developed at Harvard Business School has been adjusted by TIP Strategies, Inc., to align with the six-digit NAICS classifications used by Emsi.
+Totals might not equal 100 percent due to rounding.

-While local clusters (such as dentist offices) typically account for a similar share of employment across communities of varying size, the share of total employment represented by traded clusters (such as automotive assembly plants) may differ dramatically from one community to the next.
+While local clusters (such as dental offices) typically account for a similar share of employment across communities of varying size, the share of total employment represented by traded clusters (such as automotive assembly plants) might differ dramatically from one community to the next.
 Traded clusters that account for a larger-than-average share of total employment can suggest areas of competitive advantage.
 This figure compares the distribution of employment by cluster in the US (first column) with the local area (second column).
 The third column uses location quotients (LQs) to convey the intensity of employment locally relative to the US.
-If a traded cluster represents 1% of US employment and 5% of local employment, its LQ would be 5.0, meaning that the traded cluster in the local area is 5 times as large as would be expected based on national patterns.
+If a traded cluster represents 1 percent of US employment and 5 percent of local employment, its LQ would be 5.0, meaning that the traded cluster in the local area is five times as large as would be expected based on national patterns.